Creating and customizing fill-in templates

 Lock a column

-To display table columns as read-only in an entry created from a template and prevent users from modifying its content, you can lock table columns.
+To limit editing within tables, you can display table columns as read-only in an entry created from a template and prevent users from modifying its content.
+This is done by locking table columns.

 To lock a table column:

-1. In the template, click v at the top of the column you want locked.
+1. In the template, click the v at the top of the column you want locked.

 2. Select Lock column.